I have a degree in ancient history and a passion for reading, cooking, DIY projects, tea, science fiction, and a myriad of other subjects.

 Author: Tom Holland

-Suitable For: Lord of the Dead is suitable for adults due to explicitly erotic scenes.
+Suitable For: Lord of the Dead is suitable for adults only, due to explicitly erotic scenes.

 Appeals To: Lord of the Dead will appeal to fans of Anne Rice and lovers of history and literature.
 The novel is extraordinarily well-written.